mzivic7/endcord/README.md

 It is required to to use endcord.
 After obtaining token, you can either:
 - Pass token to endcord as command argument: `endcord -t [YOUR_TOKEN]`
-- Save token in cofig - recommended
+- Save token in config - recommended
 See [FAQ](#FAQ) for more info on obtaining your Discord token.
 ## Config options
 Go to [configuration](configuration.md).